Young people call on others to get their jabs at half term

 “As Romilly, Eliza and Jake have said, getting vaccinated means our young people can feel comfortable in continuing to do the things they enjoy because they know that they and the people they care about are protected, thanks to the vaccine.

-The most recent Office for National Statistics (ONS) data shows rates of COVID-19 infections among those in school years 7 to 11 remains high, with around one in 11 (8.7%) testing positive in the week to 5 February 2022.
+The most recent Office for National Statistics (ONS) data shows rates of Covid-19 infections among those in school Years 7 to 11 remains high, with around one in 11 (8.7 per cent) testing positive in the week to February 5.